-The Minor: Fields in which subject minors are usually taken include physics, geology, or engineering, dependent on the student's field of specialization.
+The Minor: It is recommended that students take a subject minor in physics.
+Other fields in which subject minors are taken include geology or engineering, dependent on the student's field of specialization.

 Language Requirement: To be admitted to candidacy for the Ph.D. degree in astronomy, the student must demonstrate a knowledge of Russian, German, or French sufficient for the reading of technical material in his field.
 Students will be required to take a special examination administered by the staff in fulfillment of this requirement.